startinggravity/Drupal-8-Theme/README.md

 mv drupal8_theme.info.yml your_theme.info.yml
 ```

 Edit your_theme.info.yml to reflect your theme's name and other details.
 Make sure you change the path under "# Locate files" to reflect your theme directory's name.
-See also https://www.drupal.org/node/2349827.
+See also "[Defining a theme with an .info.yml file](https://www.drupal.org/node/2349827)".

 Rename the .theme file.